hivaids2512/sample-react-todo-list/README.md

 * Want to learn React best practices
 * Want to learn coding standars and design pattern

+### Run this project

+* Please refer to this: https://github.com/alicoding/react-webpack-babel

 ### Project structure

 The good thing of React is that you can define your app's structure in any way you like.
 However, a clear and well defined structure will make your app easy to read, understand, co-operate with team members and also easy to maintenant when the project grows up with hundred or thousand of components.